-Current Ministry Location-Hawaii
+Current Ministry Location-Central Pacific

 Sister Rosalinda was born in Mangatarem, Pangasinan, Philippines.
 She entered Maryknoll in 1965 in Quezon City, Philippines.
-As an agriculturist, Sister Rosalinda served as an agricultural social worker and as a pastoral assistant in the Philippines in her first years of mission service.
+As an agriculturist, she served as an agricultural social worker and as a pastoral assistant in the Philippines in her first years of mission service.

 In 1973, Sister Rosalinda was assigned to the Central Pacific and worked in Oahu, Hawaii.
 There she was project director of a program that served seniors in Waimanalo.
 In this capacity she supervised the backyard gardening of retired plantation workers and coordinated other senior activities.

 Later, Sister Rosalinda was asked to supervise a group of Filipino lay missioners on Hawaii Island.
 She said of this experience that those were “marvelous years of outreach to the Filipino people in twelve parishes staffed by the Maryknoll Fathers.”